msummersgill/RcppWavelet/README.md

 + signal: a normalized input vector of numeric values
 + scalogram: a complex matrix representing the continuous wavelet transform of the input vector.
-+ periods: the periods of each band calculated
++ frequencies: the periods of each band calculated
++ periods: the corresponding periods for each band
 + configuration: a summary of the wavelet's parameters